samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 }
 ~~~

-You could send multiple messages to register more than one devices.
-Then you can send and receive messages for these devices over one bi-directional WebSocket.
+You could send multiple messages to register more than one device.
+Then you can send and receive messages for these devices over a single bi-directional WebSocket.
 {:.info}

 As with /live, SAMI sends a ping every 30 seconds to the client.
 If a ping is not received, the connection has stalled and the client must reconnect.

 #### Sending messages

 When sending a message to SAMI or another device, you may specify `type`{:.param} as "message" or "action".
 Additionally, if `ack`{:.param} was set to "true" when opening the WebSocket connection, you may optionally include `cid`{:.param}—the client ID.
 SAMI will return `cid`{:.param} (in addition to `mid`{:.param}) in its ACK messages to facilitate client side validations.
 This helps to clarify which response is for which message.
-If sending a message to another device, you should specify `ddid`{:.param}.
-Otherwise, it only sends to SAMI to store.
-In the following example, `sdid`{:.param} refers to the device ID of the device registered on the bi-directional websocket.
+When sending a message to another device, you should specify `ddid`{:.param}.
+Otherwise, the message is only sent to SAMI to be stored.
+In the following example, `sdid`{:.param} refers to the device ID of the device registered on the bi-directional WebSocket.

 **Example request**